Wal33D/gmail-node-mailer/README.md

-# Gmail Node Mailer Package
+# Gmail Node Mailer

-This Node.js package simplifies sending emails using the Gmail API.
-It wraps the complexity of Google's authentication and email sending process into a few easy-to-use functions.
+The \`gmail-node-mailer\` package provides a streamlined way to send emails using the Gmail API within Node.js applications.
+This package simplifies the process of setting up the Gmail API client, validating email addresses, and sending emails.
+It also offers flexibility by allowing users to configure the Gmail service account and sender email dynamically.

 ## Features

-- Easy Gmail API authentication using service accounts.
+- Initialize the Gmail API client with service account credentials.
+- Validate sender and recipient email addresses.
-- Send emails with simple function calls.
+- Send emails with customizable sender, recipient, subject, and message content.
-- Includes TypeScript definitions for better development experience.
+- Configure service account and sender email through utility functions.

+## Getting Started

-## Installation
+### Installation

+To install the package, run the following command in your Node.js project directory:

 \`\`\`bash
 npm install gmail-node-mailer
 \`\`\`

-Or if you prefer using Yarn:

-\`\`\`bash
-yarn add gmail-node-mailer
+### Usage

+1. **Initialize the Gmail API Client**

+   Before sending emails, you must initialize the Gmail API client with your service account credentials.

+   \`\`\`typescript
+   import { GmailMailer } from 'gmail-node-mailer';

+   const mailer = new GmailMailer();

+   // Initialize with your service account credentials await mailer.initializeClient({
+     gmailServiceAccountPath: '/path/to/service-account.json',
+   });
    \`\`\`

-## Quick Start

-First, ensure you have a service account set up in your Google Cloud Project and have downloaded the service account JSON file.
-Also, make sure the Gmail API is enabled.

-### Setting Up Environment Variables

-Create a \`.env\` file in your project's root directory and add the following variables:

-\`\`\`plaintext
-GMAIL_USER=your_email@example.com
-\`\`\`

-Replace \`your_email@example.com\` with the email address of the Google account you wish to send emails from.
-Ensure this account is associated with your Google Cloud Project and has the Gmail API enabled.

-### Using the Package

-1. **Initialize the Email Client**

-   Import and call \`initializeClient\` at the start of your application.
-This function initializes the Gmail API client using credentials from your service account JSON file and the sender email from your environment variables.

-   \`\`\`javascript
-   import { initializeClient } from 'gmail-node-mailer';

-   const emailClient = await initializeClient();
-   \`\`\`

 2. **Send an Email**

-   Once the client is initialized, you can send emails using the \`sendEmail\` function.
+   After initializing the client, you can send emails by providing the sender, recipient, subject, and message.

-   \`\`\`javascript
-   import { sendEmail } from 'gmail-node-mailer';
+   \`\`\`typescript

-   const emailResponse = await sendEmail({
+   const emailParams = {
-     senderEmail: 'your_email@example.com',
+     senderEmail: 'your-email@gmail.com',
-     recipientEmail: 'recipient@example.com',
+     recipientEmail: 'recipient-email@gmail.com',
-     subject: 'Hello World',
+     subject: 'Hello from Gmail Node Mailer',
-     message: 'This is a test email sent from gmail-node-mailer.'
+     message: 'This is a test email sent using the Gmail Node Mailer package.', };
-   });

-   console.log(emailResponse);
+   const response = await mailer.sendEmailWrapper(emailParams);
+   console.log(response.message);
    \`\`\`

+## Configuration

+- **Service Account**: Set the path to your service account JSON file or directly provide the service account object.
+- **Sender Email**: Configure the default sender email address.

-## API Reference
+## Utilities

-### \`initializeClient(options?)\`

-Initializes and returns the Gmail API client.

-- **options** (optional): An object containing \`serviceAccount\` and \`senderEmail\`.
-If not provided, the package will use the service account JSON file located at \`./private/service_account.json\` and the \`GMAIL_USER\` environment variable.

-### \`sendEmail({ senderEmail, recipientEmail, subject, message })\`

-Sends an email using the initialized Gmail API client.

-- **senderEmail**: The email address of the sender.
-- **recipientEmail**: The email address of the recipient.
-- **subject**: The subject of the email.
-- **message**: The plain text message body of the email.
+This package includes utilities for validating email addresses, parsing service account files, and managing configuration settings.

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements you wish to make.
+Contributions, issues, and feature requests are welcome!
+Feel free to check [issues page](#).

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Distributed under the MIT License.
+See \`LICENSE\` for more information.